-Your doctor/nurse will take into account the amount of evidence for a particular treatment and the quality of it.
-It is important to understand that you can ask your clinician to explain what research has been done into a particular treatment and what the results mean.
+The professional bodies overseeing healthcare professionals require doctors and nurses to 'provide effective treatment based on the best available evidence'.
+Your doctor/ nurse should take into account the amount of evidence for a particular treatment and the quality of it.
+It is important to ask your clinician to explain what research has been done into a particular treatment and what the results mean.